meta-rust/meta-rust/README.md

 All new patches against rust, rust-llvm, and cargo must have referenced upstream issues or PRs opened or an explanation why the patch cannot be upstreamed.
 This cooresponds to the OpenEmbedded policy for other meta layers.

+More info can be seen on the wiki.

 ## Copyright